 3. Categorize by conventional commit prefix:

-4. Generate output using the template in [templates/changelog.md](templates/changelog.md)
+4. Render the output via the template in [templates/changelog.md](templates/changelog.md).

-- **Format not specified**: Default to markdown grouped by category.This example demonstrates every principle from this guide working together.
-The description includes both what (generates a changelog) and when (user asks for changelog, release notes, what changed).
-The workflow uses the narrowest reasonable assumption for ambiguous inputs.
-The output format is designed for both human reading (grouped by category) and machine use (structured markdown).
-And the skill references a template file that loads only when needed.[3]
+- **Format unspecified**: markdown, grouped by category.Every principle from this guide is in that file.
+The description carries both what (generates a changelog) and when (user asks for changelog, release notes, what changed, what shipped).
+The workflow takes the narrowest reasonable interpretation when input is ambiguous.
+The output format reads cleanly for the human and parses cleanly for the next tool.
+And the template loads only when the workflow reaches the render step — Tier 3 reference, zero token cost on every other path.[3]

-The real test isn't whether the skill works when you invoke it with /generate-changelog v2.0.0 v2.1.0.
-It's whether it triggers when a teammate types "what shipped this week" into the chat.
-Design for that phrasing, test for that phrasing, and you'll have a skill that actually gets used.
+The test that matters is not whether the skill works when you type /generate-changelog v2.0.0 v2.1.0.
+It is whether it fires when a teammate types "what shipped this week" into the chat without knowing the skill exists.
+Design for that phrasing.
+Test for it.
+The activation rate is the only number that says yes.

 - [1]Anthropic — Claude Code Skills Documentation(code.claude.com)↩